Fancy7777/transliteration_research/dataset/README.md

 6. change format to '(english_word, chinese word)': location: if_has, pronunciation:__, etc:___

 ## fix last edit for easy use: change saving data format to '(english_word, chinese word)': location: if_has, pronunciation:__, etc:___

+7. the json file is too large when processing. for easy use. change it to normal txt format. always save last column to be location(if has). previous format is english_word, chinese_word, pronounciation, location(if has)